BingzhangChen/IBM/README.md

 The following files are located in the directory IBM/Run/:

-- **BATS_Aks_time.dat**: this file contains the time file for the vertical eddy diffusivity forcing data obtained at the Bermuda Atlantic Time-series Study (BATS) station, extracted from World Ocean Atlas 2013 (WOA13).
+- **BATS_Kv_time.dat**: this file contains the time file for the vertical eddy diffusivity forcing data obtained at the Bermuda Atlantic Time-series Study (BATS) station from Vallina et al. (2017).

-- **BATS_KV0.dat**: this file contains the surface vertical eddy diffusivity data obtained at BATS station at each time step corresponding to BATS_Aks_time.dat, extracted from WOA13.
+- **BATS_Kv.dat**: this file contains the profiles of vertical eddy diffusivity data obtained at BATS station at each time step corresponding to BATS_Kv_time.dat.

-- **BATS_KVmax.dat**: this file contains the maximal vertical eddy diffusivity data obtained at BATS station at each time point corresponding to BATS_Aks_time.dat, extracted from WOA13.

-- **BATS_MLD.dat**: this file contains the mixed layer depth data obtained at BATS station at each time point corresponding to BATS_Aks_time.dat, extracted from WOA13.

-- **BATS_temp_time.dat**: this file contains the time file for the temperature forcing data obtained at BATS station, extracted from WOA13.
+- **BATS_temp_time.dat**: this file contains the time file for the temperature forcing data obtained at BATS station, extracted from World Ocean Atlas (WOA) 2013.

 - **BATS_temp.dat**: this file contains the temperature forcing data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.

-- **BATS_CHL.dat**: this file contains the Chlorophyll concentration validation data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.

-- **BATS_DIP.dat**: this file contains the Dissolved Inorganic Phosphorus concentration validation data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.

-- **BATS_PON.dat**: this file contains the Particulate Organic Nitrogen concentration validation data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.

-- **BATS_POP.dat**: this file contains the Particulate Organic Phosphorus concentration validation data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.

-- **BATS_TIN.dat**: this file contains the Total Inorganic Nitrogen concentration validation data obtained at BATS station at each time point corresponding to BATS_temp_time.dat, extracted from WOA13.
+- **BATS_NO3_Jan.dat**: this file contains the vertical profile of nitrate plus nitrite concentration at BATS station in January, extracted from WOA13.
+This file is used for initializing nutrient data of the model.

 ## Bash file to compile the code

-- **job**: bash script to compile the Fortran files and generate the executable (./IBM).
+- **job-Archie**: bash script to compile the Fortran files and generate the executable (./IBM).

 ## Namelist files for defining model parameters